Sub Markets

 GM’s Quebec EV Battery Plant Continuing as Planned

-The facility is expected to produce 30,000 tonnes of cathode active materials (CAM) annually, supplying battery components for hundreds of thousands of GM electric vehicles.
-The automaker has pledged to transition to selling only electric light-duty vehicles by 2035, requiring significant expansion in battery- production capacity.
+The plant is slated to provide hundreds of thousands of EV-battery components annually for use in GM vehicles.
+The U.S. automaker has pledged to transition to selling only electric light-duty vehicles by 2035, requiring significant expansion in battery-production capacity.

-POSCO Future M has reinforced its commitment to the project with a US$483-million investment, despite headwinds in the EV sector and uncertainty from U.S. policies under President Donald Trump.
-The Trump administration introduced and then postponed most of its tariffs on Canadian exports for a month, raising concerns about impacts on the auto sector.
+Posco Future M has reinforced its commitment to the project with a US$483-million investment, despite headwinds in the EV sector and uncertainty from U.S. policies under President Donald Trump.

 The Ultium CAM facility, announced in 2022 with an estimated initial investment of $500 million, has since expanded to a second phase, bringing total investment above US$1 billion.
 The project, which has received support from both the Canadian and Quebec governments, is expected to create 200 jobs.